 When you get referred down it is pretty much guaranteed that the person you engage with next will make the time to talk with you due to the referral from above.
 The problem with this is how long it can take to get through to top level management in order to get a referral if that outcome even happens.

 Bottom Up Approach – This is when you prospect to the lower level of an organisation and they refer you up to a potential decision maker or someone better positioned to discuss your offering.

-When you get referred up you’re steadily climbing the ladder referral from below is not typically considered as strong as one from above.
-Using the bottom up approach means you will likely need to speak with more people in order to get through to decision maker.
+When you get referred up you’re steadily climbing the ladder as a referral from below is not typically considered as strong as one from above.
+Using the bottom up approach means you will likely need to speak with more people in order to get through to a decision maker.

 So which one is the best approach?

-Why not both I don’t understand why some experts out there advie salespeople to only go for the top down approach instead of . me, this is limiting the scope of contact a salesperson can make an organisation.
+Why not both?
+I don’t understand why some experts out there advise salespeople to only go for the top down approach instead of including both into your prospecting activities.
+For me, this is limiting the scope of contact a salesperson can make with an organisation.
 By speaking to other members within a business (the bottom up) and not just senior level (the top down) you not only increase the percentage of people talking about your product or service but you also increase the familiarity within that company.
-Think about it this way, if you had a really good conversation with a marketing assistantor example and they liked you or your offering they may get off the phone and speak to their colleague sitting next to them about that call.
-They may a decision maker at lunch or grabbing a coffee in the communal area and mention you and your company.
-When you send through additional information by email and they forward this up the chain, their email be opened and not ignored like your cold outreach potentially will be.
+Think about it this way, if you had a really good conversation with a marketing assistant, for example, and they liked you or your offering they may get off the phone and speak to their colleague sitting next to them about that call.
+They may connect with a decision maker at lunch or while grabbing a coffee in the communal area and mention you and your company.
+When you send through additional information by email and they forward this up the chain, their email might be opened and not ignored like your cold outreach potentially will be.
 These are just some examples of what could happen, but the point of this is to not completely dismiss one approach over the other.

 Top salespeople know that incorporating both of these approaches will lead to greater success!